jeyabalajis/aws-certified-sa-pro-notes/docs/databases/rds.md

 - RDS for Oracle does NOT support RAC
 - If Oracle RMAN is used, restore to RDS not supported (only non-RDS supported)

+> Use Provisioned IOPS storage to improve the read performance of your database.

 ### RDS Proxy
 - With RDS Proxy, you no longer need code that handles cleaning up idle connections and managing connection pools
 - Multiple Lambda functions can connect to a single RDS Proxy, which handles connection pool